Upgrading Commercial Mailboxes During Renovations

 Transitioning from Current to Temporary Commercial Mailboxes

-The first transition to discuss with your postmaster is the one that most project managers either forget or make it low on the priority list, and that is the transition from your current commercial mailboxes to your temporary commercial cluster mailboxes.
+The first transition to discuss with your postmaster is the one that most project managers either forget or make it low on the priority list.
+How will you transition from your current commercial mailboxes to your temporary commercial cluster mailboxes?

-New construction and renovations invariably creates havoc for regular mail delivery.
-Often safety considerations for the project means limited access to the indoor or outdoor cluster mailboxes (or no access at all), depending on their location to the construction.
+New construction and renovations invariably create havoc for regular mail delivery.
+Often safety considerations for the project mean limited access to the indoor or outdoor cluster mailboxes (or no access at all), depending on their location to the construction.

-Experienced project managers suggest that the temporary relocation be positioned safely away from the renovation or construction to reduce the potential for injury to one’s tenants, the mail carrier, and the public.
+Experienced project managers suggest that the temporary relocation is positioned safely away from the renovation or construction to reduce the potential for injury to your tenants, the mail carrier, and the public.

-In all such instances, it is wise to consider a few safe locations for the temporary commercial cluster mailboxes and then present such proposals to one’s local postmaster for their approval prior to mailbox installation.
+In all such instances, it is wise to consider a few safe locations for the temporary commercial cluster mailboxes and then present such proposals to your local postmaster for their approval prior to commercial mailbox upgrade.

 Re-location of the New Commercial Building Mailboxes